Low emission buses in London: Introduction of battery electric buses

-Introduction of hydrogen fuel cell buses
+Introduction of double-decker hydrogen fuel cell buses

-In June 2021, the world's first hydrogen fuel cell double-decker buses - the Wright StreetDeck Hydroliner - entered service on route 7.
+While hydrogen fuel cell buses had been running in London since 2004, these had all been single decker buses.
+In June 2021, the world's first hydrogen fuel cell double-decker bus – the Wright StreetDeck Hydroliner – entered service on route 7.
+As of June 2025, 20 hydrogen buses are in service in London.

 Future plans

-The number of zero emission buses is due to increase to 2,000 by 2025.
+The number of zero emission buses is due to increase to 2,500 by 2025.
 The entire fleet will be zero emission by 2034, although Transport for London have stated that with additional funding, this could be achieved by 2030.